fusion809/fusion809.github.io/doubleElasticPendulum/derivation.md

 \tableofcontents

 # Caveats
 The masses of the pendulum rods (or springs) and the friction they experience are ignored as including them into the calculation for [rigid double pendulums](/doublePendulum/) does not make things more interesting and merely complicates the calculation.
-I did try deriving the equations of motion while including the rods using SymPy, specifically with the code:
+I did try deriving the equations of motion while including the rods using SymPy, specifically with the code

 ```python
 from sympy import symbols, Function, diff, cos, sin, simplify, sqrt, Abs, Eq, solve, latex